-TB Alert provides specific, small-grants under our patient support fund to help vulnerable patients meet the costs associated with TB treatment, and to take their TB treatment regularly and in full - helping to avoid drug-resistance.
+So TB Alert provides specific, small grants to help these patients meet the costs associated with TB treatment, such as travel, nutritious food, heating and electricity.
+This helps them to take their TB treatment regularly and in full – helping to recover fully, and avoid drug-resistance.
 Applications are made on behalf of people undergoing TB treatment by their dedicated TB nurse.

 TB Alert has had to suspend the Patient Support Fund with effect from Wednesday 12 February 2014.
 This is due to a combination of a sustained increase in requests for grants and the difficulty in raising funds to meet the level of need.